Grappling With Nerves

 So the next time you make a mistake, don’t get frustrated.
 Get thrilled and ask yourself what you can learn from it.
 The answer may not be obvious all the time, but it will come to you eventually.
 Believe me, because you’re going to keep making that mistake until you do.
 I know because I’ve made a TON of mistakes over the years, but one way or another I found and implemented solutions.
 Even if it meant seeking help from an outside source, like the training I did with my music mentor Tom Hess.

-Believing in yourself is important.
-Many people just like you have gone through the same struggles and overcome them, but NONE of them would have done so had they not developed a "Can and WILL do!" mentality.
+Believing in your potential to achieve is important.
+Many people just like you have gone through the same scratch struggles and overcome them, but NONE of them would have done so had they not developed a "Can and WILL do!" mentality.
 Notice I said "WILL" and not just "Can".
 Simply believing you can, will yield very little results because it requires no action, but believing you will propels you into action because deep down inside you know that you won’t if you don’t physically tackle the problem at hand.

 Don’t Let One Day Spoil a Lifetime